Wishmasterflo/TWRP-DualBoot-Guac-Unified/README.md

 I did a fork of the archived TWRP-Dualboot from the Oneplus 7 series done by user Zackptg5 and adjusted this to the Oneplus 6t now.

+## Changelog

+* 10/06/2020 - 3.4.0.0 v1
+  * Initial Release v1 modified Dualboot TWRP for the Oneplus 6t
+  * Updated with Magisk 21.0

 ## Disclaimer
 * I am not responsible for anything bad that happens to your device.
 Only experienced users should be using this mod